esteinig/netview/TUTORIAL.md

 Seeing the networks is great, but how do we select the *right* configuration of the mkNNG?
 Unfortunately, there is no one-value-fits-it-all solution (a succinct discussion on clusters can be found in the [DAPC Tutorial]() by Thibaut Jombart).
 Instead, the selection of an appropriate topology and community-resolution depends on what we ask from our data.
 Are we interested in the large-scale population-level structure, e.g. to investigate admixed populations or define clades in a phylogeny?
 O are we interested in the potential fine-scale sub-structure within the populations, e.g. for family-level analysis of breeding populations?
 Or are we interested in only finding the single mNN for each sample in the network to trace high genetic similarity in a geographical context (see [MRSA Tutorial]())?
 In particular with fine-scale mkNNGs, pedigree data or detailed meta data for samples can help to validate structures in the topology.
 For exampe, we used manual pedigree data to trace genetic lineages in networks of cultured *P. maxima* and found that the network topology at k = 10 accurately grouped related individuals and families at a high-resolution (Steinig et al. 2015).

-Although we have limited our range of k using the selection plot, we still need to look at some configurations within this range and finally, select one or more appropriate for discussion and further analysis.
-In the case of the oyster populations, we are interested in the large-scale admixture of the three geographically distinct populations, as well as potential sub-structures within each population.
-Let's first tracea look at networks and communities in the tail of the selection plot (k = 40), in the elbow (k = 20) and finally a our resolution minimum at k = 10.
-We will highlight the lower-resolution communities from Walktrap and compare them against Infomap communities at k = 10 to show the difference in algorithm choice for finding clusters:
+Although we have limited our range of k using the selection plot, we still need to look at some configurations within this range and finally, select one or more networks appropriate for discussion or further analysis.
+Regarding the oyster populations, we are interested in the large-scale admixture of the three geographically distinct populations, as well as potential sub-structures within each population.
+Let's look at networks and communities in the tail of the selection plot (k = 40), in the elbow (k = 20) and finally a our resolution minimum at k = 10.
+We will highlight the lower-resolution communities from Walktrap and compare them against Infomap communities at k = 10 in order to show the difference in algorithm choice:

 ```r
 k40 <- graphs$k40